Skip to main content

 Stage One (Investigation)

-If the complaint cannot be resolved informally a written acknowledgement confirming receipt of the complaint should be sent by the service responding to the complaint.
-If the complaint is first received by the Central complaints office they will send this acknowledgement.
+When a complaint is received by the Central complaints office they will send an acknowledgement within 3 working days.
 It is expected that this will be by email if this option is available or in writing in all other cases.
-We aim to send the acknowledgement within 3 days of the receipt of the complaint (but at busy times this may take up to 5 working days).

-In most cases the manager should try to make contact with the complainant to discuss their complaint to ensure they have understood the issues raised.
-The response should answer all the complaint points raised and inform the complainant how they can proceed further with their complaint if they are not satisfied.
+In most cases the manager should try to contact the complainant by telephone to discuss their complaint to ensure they have understood the issues raised.
+This may not be appropriate in some cases or if the complainant does not want to discuss their complaint verbally.

 If the complainant remains unhappy with the Stage One response, they can request escalation of their complaint.

-This final review will also take place when a customer escalates a complaint in regard to a service delivered by a contractor or partner of the council, where the service is still the responsibility of the council.
-In this case the review will normally be conducted by the Client manager of the contracted service.
+This final review will also take place when a customer escalates a complaint regarding a service delivered by a contractor or partner of the council, where the service is still the responsibility of the council.
+In this case the review will normally be conducted by the Client manager of the contracted service and the final response will be sent by them.

-The council may exercise discretion about the stage at which a complaint may be considered or at what point a complaint should be referred to the Local Government Ombudsman.
-In such cases the final decision will need to be endorsed by the Director of Governance.
+The council may exercise discretion about the stage at which a complaint may be considered or at what point a complaint should be referred to the Local Government and Social Care Ombudsman.
+In such cases the final decision will need to be endorsed by the appropriate Director.

 The council will strive to respond to complaints within stated timescales.
 However, this may not be possible in all cases.
 If more time is required to investigate the complaint, the service area should notify the complaints team who will normally seek to send the customer a holding letter which should include: